hpssjellis/maker100-leaders-robotics/backups/README-a03-reordered.md

 <br><br><br>
-# In-Person Course on Actuators using the XiaoEsp32s3-sense
+# In-Person Course on Actuators using the XiaoEsp32s3-sense or XIAO ML Kit
 Students are encouraged to work ahead of the class.

 | Topic | Example Code| Video | Instructions and Prompt|